 9th, 10th, 11th, and 12th grades

 The maintenance phase continues in the high school with the goal of developing higher-level Spanish proficiency.
 In 9th and 10th grade, students can take AP Spanish Language and Culture.
-One year’s content focuses on Central America and the Caribbean while the other on South America.
-In 11th or 12th grade immersion students can take AP Spanish Literature and Culture.
-These courses are also open to qualified native speakers.
+One year’s content focuses on Central America and the Caribbean with the other on South America.
+In 11th or 12th grade immersion students can take an advanced Spanish elective.
+These courses are also open to qualified heritage Spanish speakers.
 Students have the opportunity to participate in cross-cultural trips and service opportunities.
 All courses count for World Language Credit.